-New order
+8 New order

-ABB will equip a "newbuild" platform supply vessel (PSV), owned by Myklebusthaug Management and located at the Klevan shipyard in Ulsteinvik, Norway, with a full onboard DC grid system, including all power, propulsion and automation systems.
+ABB will equip a newbuild platform support vessel (PSV), owned by Myklebusthaug and located at the Klevan shipyard in Ulsteinvik, Norway, with a full Onboard DC Grid system, including all power, propulsion and automation systems.

-The 93m long, 4,800 gt type MT 6015 PSV, a multipurpose oil field supply and construc-tion vessel designed by the Norwegian company Marin Teknikk, is due for delivery in the first quarter of 2013.
-The vessel has five variable-speed diesel generators, four rated at 2,240 kW and one at 920 kW, two 2,200 kW main propulsion units and three additional thrusters for DP operation.
+The 93 meters long, 4,800 GT type MT 6015 PSV, a multipurpose oil field supply and construction vessel designed by the Norwegian company Marin Teknikk, is due for delivery in the first quarter of 2013.
+The vessel has five variable-speed diesel generators, four rated at 2,300 kW and one at 920 kW, two 2,200 kW main propulsion units and three additional thrusters for DP operation.